the-teachingRSE-project/competencies/competencies.md

 These should be executed as a team and involve a question from a domain science.
 We recommend covering both the candidate's home domain and another domain of science.
 Ideally, projects stem from collaborations with scientists within the institution and RSE students take the role of a consultant.
-This setup strengthens the (TEAM, TEACH, USERS) skill and most likely also the (MOD) skill through interaction.
+This setup strengthens the (\gls{TEAM}, \gls{TEACH}, \gls{USERS}) skill and most likely also the (\gls{MOD}) skill through interaction.

 To emphasise the exposure to domains outside their bachelor's degree domain, we recommend that RSEs also support their non-home-domain project by supporting it with introductory courses from this discipline.
 We support the idea of broadening the interaction with other domains even more.
 This schools their ability to quickly adapt their vocabulary and thinking to other disciplines.
-This is an aspect of (MOD).
+This is an aspect of (\gls{MOD}).

-To align with the specialisations listed in this paper, example optional modules include topics on HPC engineering/parallel programming, numerical mathematics/scientific computing, web technologies, data stewardship, AI models/statistics, and community management/training.
+To align with the specialisations listed in this paper, example optional modules include topics on
+\ac{HPC} engineering/parallel programming, numerical mathematics/scientific computing, web technologies,
+data stewardship, AI models/statistics, and community management/training.

 The programme is finalised with a master's thesis which should be dual-supervised by an RSE supervisor from an actual project, and a domain supervisor.
-The thesis should answer a relevant research question (strengthening (NEW)) from the domain using computational methods.
+The thesis should answer a relevant research question (strengthening (\gls{NEW})) from the domain using computational methods.
 Software development is required, and the code is part of the gradable deliverables.
 The RSE supervisor ensures and grades the software craftsmanship aspects of the project.
 This setup ensures that we are grading the effectiveness of applying RSE skills in an actual research environment.